elastic/esqueue/readme.md

 interval | `1500` | Time, in `ms` to poll for new jobs in the queue. size | `10` | Number of records to return when polling for new jobs.
 Higher values may result in less Elasticsearch requests, but may also take longer to execute.
-A bit of tuning based on the number of workers you have my be required here. client | | Alternative elasticsearch client instance, if you need to use one other than what the queue was created with.
+A bit of tuning based on the number of workers you have my be required here. client | | Alternative elasticsearch client instance, if you need to use one other than what the queue was created with. doctype | `queue.doctype` | The doctype to use when polling for new jobs.
+You probably don't want to change this.

 The worker's `output` can either be the raw output from the job, or on object that specifies the output's content type.